lukas681/Measure-Detector-UI/README.md

 # Quick Start

-In order to run the whole application inside a docker container, promt the following: Adjust the path to the cloned repository, as relative paths are not supported any more.
+In order to run the whole application inside a docker container, use the following command, but first adjust the path to the cloned repository, as relative paths are not supported by docker any more.
+We are using the official jhopster image.

       docker run --network="host" -p 8080:8080 -v /mnt/wsl/docker-desktop-bind-mounts/Ubuntu-20.04/5b34cac1f4eceeed64b176538b277248cab7ff01961f27cb589fd8c218e73d03/measure-detector-ui/app:/home/jhipster/app --rm jhipster/jhipster .\gradlew bootRun --args='--spring.profiles.active=dev'

 Voila, the application should already start ...

 > Note: --network="host" will embedd the hosts localhost inside the container.
-For saver usage consider using a VNetwork
+A safe option would be to consider using a virtual Network

 # Starting Development Mode

-      er s
+If you like to start the development mode, we can simply switch the profile to dev.
+This will load the application-dev.yml profile.

        .\gradlew -Pdev
        # wait for finish
        npm i --save-dev @types/openseadragon@2.4.8